BBVA API Market

 In practice, customer loyalty consists of managing to get the customer to come back again, turning each sale into an action aimed at ‘reloading’ or enhancing that loyalty, with there being many extremely varied mechanisms to do this.

 Some of the most basic loyalty mechanisms are obvious: exceptional product quality or service and being well-treated at a personal level.
 Factors that bring buyers back.
 Others are more subtle, such as neuromarketing techniques with rounded prices, music, colors, and pleasant environments that invite you to buy; and some focus purely on the utilitarian part: making the purchase and its process easy.

 This is where payment methods come in as a form of loyalty, again entailing a range of options.
-One of these would be making it possible to pay in a foreign currency, such as paying with dollars in Spain; through a specific banking system, such as Alipay or Bizum; or doing so via your phone or smartwatch.
+One of these would be making it possible to pay in a foreign currency, such as paying with dollars in Spain; through a specific banking system, such as Bizum; or doing so via your phone or smartwatch.

 Another way to build customer loyalty is to use the store’s own card or account that accumulates points (e.g. one euro, one point), setting future discounts based on the present expense.
 However, in payment methods, purchasing on credit or deferred payment stand out, which are the “I’ll put in on the tab” in digital format.